HSF/hsf.github.io/_gsocproposals/2022/proposal_Acts-vectorized-LA-backend.md

 ## Expected results
 Working prototype implementation that contains all necessary operations and performance statement

+## Evaluation Task
+Interested students please contact Joana (joana.niermann@cern.ch) in case of questions and for an evaluation task.

 ## Requirements
 C++, experience with code optimization/performance tools, such as perf or vtune, and vectorization would be an asset